 “She thought she would win because the dog was eating roadkill, and a woman went out there with a broom and was hitting the dog over the head,” she says.
-“We thought that was not very bright on her part, because he thinks he’s having a steak dinner, she hits him and, surprise surprise, she got bit.”
+“We thought that was not very bright on her part, because he thinks he’s having a steak dinner, she hits him and—surprise, surprise—she got bit.”

 In the end, the jury ruled in favor of the woman.
 Here is a rundown on the dog-bite liability laws in Maryland, and the things a dog owner can do to defend themselves from such suits.

 No Liability When a Dog Is Provoked or Bites Someone Committing a Crime

-Section 3-1901 of the Maryland Code, Courts and Judicial Proceedings, the dog bite statute states that a dog owner “is liable for any injury, death, or loss to person or property that is caused by the dog, while the dog is running at large.”
-There are three general exceptions to this rule:
+Section 3-1901 of the Maryland Code, Courts and Judicial Proceedings contains the state’s dog bite statute.
+It says that a dog owner “is liable for any injury, death, or loss to person or property that is caused by the dog, while the dog is running at large.”

-- The dog attacked someone who was “[c]ommitting or attempting to commit a trespass” or a related crime.
+- The dog attacked someone who was “committing or attempting to commit a trespass” or a related crime.
 In plain English, if your dog bites a burglar breaking into your house, the burglar cannot sue you for damages.

 - Along the same lines, a dog owner is not liable if the animal bites someone who is “[c]ommitting or attempting to commit a criminal offense against any person,” such as murder, rape or assault.

 - The owner is not responsible for a dog bite when the victim or a third party provoked the attack by “teasing, tormenting, or abusing” the animal.